yochaigal/kettlewright/README.md

       docker ps -a

 Then start the container with:

       docker start [container]

 To see the logs, run:

       docker logs -f [container]

+To ensure that the Docker container starts on boot, add the "--restart" flag:

+   docker update --restart always [container]

 ## Updating Kettlewright

 First, stop the container:

       docker stop [container]

 Then remove it:

       docker rm [container]

 Pull the latest image:

       docker pull yochaigal/kettlewright

 Start a new container using the latest image:

     docker run --user $(id -u):$(id -g) --env-file .env -v $(pwd)/instance:/app/instance -p 8000:8000 yochaigal/kettlewright